 Children should be protected from brain and spinal cord injury when playing on playground equipment or trampolines.
 Knowing what protects the brain and spinal cord from injuries can help protect children.
 Checking to make sure the equipment is secure, properly maintained, and age appropriate for the particular child’s skill level can help prevent accidents.
 Trampolines are a frequent cause of injury since children jump and fall; proper supervision and guidance can help protect children from injuring themselves or others as they play.

 Always avoid moving someone who you suspect may have a brain or spinal cord injury.
-Call for help (Consider Cerebrum Health Centers) and wait until appropriate, trained help arrives.
+Call for help (Consider Cerebrum Health Centers – read some Cerebrum Health Centers reviews here.) and wait until appropriate, trained help arrives.

 Of course, not all brain and spinal cord injuries can be prevented.
 Most injuries occur due to accidents that happen due to unforeseen circumstances.
 But knowing how to protect yourself from brain and spinal cord injuries can help reduce risk.